 Submitting discharge monitoring reports

+The federal Clean Water Act permits we administer require permittees to submit DMRs to report pollution discharge data.
 Permittees are required to submit DMRs each reporting period even if no sampling or discharge occurred.
-Stormwater permit compliance data collected by permittees are stored in the Permit and Reporting Information System (PARIS) database.
-In PARIS you can find current and historical permit data.
+Stormwater permit compliance data collected by permittees is stored in the Permit and Reporting Information System (PARIS) database.
+In PARIS, you can find current and historical permit data.
+WQWebPortal guidance.